nathanlane/nathanlane.github.io/private_notes/design-system/3_I_LINK_BEHAVIOR_ANALYSIS.md

 ## Current Link System Overview

 The site uses a consolidated link system with 4 primary link types, each with distinct hover behaviors.
-The system was refactored from 7 types down to 4 in Phase 1 (January 30, 2025) and further enhanced in Phase 2A (July 18, 2025).
+The system was refactored from 7 types down to 4 in Phase 1 (January 30, 2025), further enhanced in Phase 2A (July 18, 2025), and harmonized in Phase 2B (July 19, 2025).

 ## Link Type Behaviors